 When it comes to the financial health of companies and bankruptcies, we have a better understanding of the current state of affairs than anyone else.
 In these special times it is very important to keep a finger on the pulse of the financial health of your buyers and suppliers.
 The barometer shows the current bankruptcies every month in comparison with previous periods and other sectors.
 Notable this month are the high number of bankruptcies in the industries Holdings and other investment companies, Construction and Corporate Services.

 By June 2021 (1-7-2021), a total of 101* bankruptcies have been declared.
 That's a whopping 66% fewer than the number of failures during the same period last year (295).
 This number is expected to increase somewhat.
 With 192 bankruptcies, March 2021 is still the month with the most bankruptcies in 2021.
 Since the beginning of the corona crisis, the number of bankruptcies has been low, even lower than before the corona crisis.
 This is a result of government support to ensure that normally healthy organizations stay afloat during the crisis.
 A side effect of these support packages is that financially unhealthy organizations also do not go bankrupt.
-It is expected that these bankruptcies (Dutch) will occur when government support is removed. *This is a preliminary count.
+It is expected that these bankruptcies (Dutch) are expected to occur when government support is removed. *This is a preliminary count.

 Analysis support measures

 An Dun & Bradstreet analysis of 93,000 companies that received support through the NOW scheme shows that, relatively speaking, the most active organizations also received the most NOW support.
 So it's not the "zombie companies" that are sitting back and benefiting from support.